-In addition to the above benefits, Messrs.
-Abram, Myron and Heinlein and Ms. Doran are entitled to receive benefits based upon their required work for the Company in Bermuda.
+In addition to the above benefits, Mr. Heinlein and Ms. Doran are entitled to receive benefits based upon their required work for the Company in Bermuda, and Messrs.
+Abram and Myron were entitled to such benefits prior to their retirement.
 The Company implemented these benefits for its executive officers in 2008, when the Company formed its holding and reinsurance company in Bermuda.
 These benefits are:

-- payment of certain housing expenses in Bermuda for Messrs.
-Myron and Heinlein; - payment of travel costs for Messrs.
-Abram, Myron and Heinlein and Ms. Doran; and - tax equalization gross-up payments or other Bermuda tax payments (collectively, "Tax Equalization Payments") to which any of Messrs.
-Abram, Myron and Heinlein and Ms. Doran may be subject with respect to payments or benefits that such named executive officer receives under his or her employment agreement.
+- payment of certain housing expenses in Bermuda for Mr. Heinlein and formerly Mr. Myron; - payment of travel costs for Messrs.
+D'Orazio and Heinlein, Ms. Doran, and formerly Messrs.
+Abram and Myron; and - tax equalization gross-up payments or other Bermuda tax payments (collectively, "Tax Equalization Payments") to which any of Mr. Heinlein, Ms. Doran, and formerly Messrs.
+Abram and Myron, may be subject with respect to payments or benefits that such named executive officer receives under his or her employment agreement.